-A systematic and complete chemical-physical characterisation of painted pigments on wood samples was carried out using Multi-slice X-ray Computed Tomography (MSCT) and Surface-Enhanced Raman Scattering (SERS) techniques.
-Inorganic and organic pigments present on the wooden tablets were differentiated by MSCT Hounsfield Units (HU), which is a semi-quantitative method for measuring x-ray attenuation within the investigated samples, in turn, giving an indirect estimation of materials density.
-However, the MSCT technique is not entirely reliable in the recognition and classification of organic pigments as it is possible by means of traditional spectroscopic techniques.
-Nevertheless, a further strength of MSCT approach is the ability to simultaneously provide a volumetric view of the wood and to segment the layers of the specimen using suitable reconstructions methods as is generally done for biomedical applications.
-On the other hand, SERS technique allowed to identify, with a high spatial resolution, the type of material (inorganic or organic) present in the pigments, even from mixtures and directly on the investigated wooden support.
-Intense SERS spectra were obtained for all samples, allowing identification of main dye constituents.
-Raman spectra were previously acquired on commercial pigments to be used as a reference for the subsequent measurements made on the painted tablets.
-The combined MSCT and SERS data obtained through this systematic investigation constitutes the basis for the assembly of larger reference databases that ultimately will support the development of long term conservation protocols.
+A systematic and complete chemical and physical characterisation of painted pigments on wood samples was carried out using multislice X-ray computed tomography (MSCT) and surface-enhanced Raman scattering (SERS) techniques.
+Inorganic and organic pigments present on the wooden tablets were differentiated by MSCT determinations of Hounsfield units, a semi-quantitative method for measuring X-ray attenuation that, in turn, offers an indirect estimation of a material’s density.
+However, the MSCT technique is not as reliable as traditional spectroscopic techniques for recognising and classifying organic pigments.
+Nevertheless, a strength of the MSCT approach was its ability to simultaneously provide a volumetric view of the wood and segment the layers of the specimen using suitable reconstruction methods such as is generally done for biomedical applications.
+Furthermore, the SERS technique made it possible to identify the type of material present in the pigments (for both inorganic or organic materials) with a high spatial resolution, even pigments in mixtures or those applied directly on the investigated wooden support.
+Intense SERS spectra were obtained for all samples, allowing for the identification of the main dye constituents.
+Raman spectra of previously acquired commercial pigments were used as a reference for the subsequent measurements made on the painted tablets.
+The combined MSCT and SERS data obtained through this systematic investigation constitutes the basis for the assembly of larger reference databases that will ultimately support the development of long term conservation protocols.